 Doctorate

-I started my PhD in the fall of 2019 at Harvard University in the Department of Organismic and Evolutionary Biology, as a member of Dr. George Lauders Biomechanics and Hydrodynamics lab.
-Traditionally studies focused on documenting fish swimming have been largely constrained to laboratory studies, in order to record video of the swimming behavior.
-However, this leads to a bias towards small animals, and stereotyped behaviors.
-My PhD work centered around how to bridge the gap between these laboratory studies and the diversity of behaviors that animals exhibit in the wild.
+I finished my PhD in the winter of 2024 at Harvard University in the Department of Organismic and Evolutionary Biology.
+During my time at Harvard I was a member of Dr. George Lauder’s Biomechanics and Hydrodynamics lab.
+My PhD work centered around how to bridge the gap between laboratory studies on the biomechanics of stereotyped behaviors and the diversity of behaviors that animals exhibit in the wild.
 To do this, I developed new methods that allow us to place multiple independent data loggers on a fish, release them into semi controlled or wild environments and allow us to fully reconstruct their movements in 3D.
-Using these methods we can document the first free swimming kinematics of animals, where cameras cannot record, and allow for continuous measurements, reducing researcher bias.
-During my time in the Lauder Lab I have also participated in a variety of experiments looking at fish swimming in disturbed flows, tuna sensory structures, and how body conformations affect stability of fishes.
+Using these methods I documented continuous kinematics of free swimming sharks in the wild.
+During my time in the Lauder Lab, I also participated in a variety of experiments looking at fish swimming in disturbed flows, tuna sensory structures, and how body form affects the stability of fishes.

 Masters